Pantoprazole: 7 things you should know

 - Prolonged treatment (greater than 24-36 months) may cause vitamin B12 deficiency.
 The risk is greater in women, people aged less than 30, and with higher dosages.

 - Administration of PPIs (such as pantoprazole), has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
 May occur on medication initiation or at any point of therapy.
 Symptoms include fever, rash, and generalized aches and pains.
 Discontinue pantoprazole and seek medical advice.

 - Has been associated with a greater risk of Clostridium difficile-associated diarrhea.
 See your doctor if you develop diarrhea that does not improve.

-- May interact with some other medications including methotrexate and sometimes warfarin.
-Pantoprazole can also reduce the absorption of drugs that are dependant on a certain gastric pH for their absorption.
+- May interact with some other medications including methotrexate, rilpivirine, and other antisecretory agents.
+Pantoprazole can also reduce the absorption of drugs that are dependent on a certain gastric pH for their absorption.

 - Usually taken once daily.

 - Swallow tablets whole; do not split, crush, or chew.
 Pantoprazole is best taken before breakfast or 30 to 60 minutes before a meal.
 If administering twice daily take the first dose before breakfast and the second dose before dinner.